 Two examples of advocates are Domestic Violence Advocates — who advocate for social justice and to protect the rights of victims (such as in the case of a Guardian Ad Litem) or Lobbyists who advocate for causes with regard to policy issues affecting citizenry and government.

-Narcissistic Abuse advocates are oftentimes abuse survivors themselves.
+Narcissistic Abuse advocates are often times abuse survivors themselves.
 However, any person who is a Sympath, horizontal thinker, or Empath is likely to advocate for humanitarian causes throughout their lifetime — not because they are weak-willed, overly sensitive, or too emotional.

 People with high IQ coupled with higher EQ tend to spend a great deal of time in contemplation, self-reflecting.
 Those who witness or suffer abuse tend to strive to prevent other human beings from ever having to needlessly suffer.

-Expect Abuse Recovery Advocates to have a high degree of emotional sensitivity –but to be exceptionally practical and judicious about wisdom they provide.
+Expect Abuse Recovery Advocates to have a high degree of emotional sensitivity –but to be exceptionally practical and judicious about the wisdom they provide.

-Typically, those who become healers and mentors have already been through an extensive private experience that tends to give them a reflective rather than reactionary perspective on life.
+Typically, those who become healers and mentors have already been through an extensive private experience that tends to give them a reflective rather than a reactionary perspective on life.

 As such, if an Advocate provides you with advice that appears to be blunt or to the point, resist the urge to take it personally or to react emotionally needlessly.

-If, for instance, a person who strives to successfully mentor not only suggests you go no contact with an abuser but has a well-constructed plan about how to endure the estrangement as well as health tips to recover, chances are they have already been there.
+If for instance, a person who strives to successfully mentor not only suggests you go no contact with an abuser but has a well-constructed plan about how to endure the estrangement as well as health tips to recover, chances are they have already been there.

 Resist the urge to attack Advocates for simply sharing sage advice — especially when and if they are ready to help the willing.